will-break-it/wallet-architecture/docs/messages/index.md

 ## Event Sequencing and Synchronization

-Each event server-sent message includes a `point` object.
+As described on a high-level before, each event server-sent message includes a `point` object.
 This object is crucial for tracking a client's progress in synchronizing with the current tip of a **specific** blockchain.
 This type may vary depending on the blockchain, the following shows a few examples:

 ## Schema